jasonzissman/gamification-engine/docs/api.md

 The `/events` API is very generic and **has no required fields**.
 It accepts any JSON payload.

-For this endpoint to successfully track an entity's progress towards a goal, the event payload should include data points that match the `criteria.[].qualifyingEvent` and `targetEntityIdField` fields that are defined in corresponding goals.
+For this endpoint to successfully track an entity's progress towards a goal, the event payload should include data points that match the `criteria.[].qualifyingEvent` and `criteria.[].targetEntityIdField` fields that are defined in corresponding goals.

 When a received event *contains at least all of those key/value pairs*, progress is tracked towards that goal for the corresponding entityId.